evelynsq/pyxis/analysis/README.md

 ## Pyxis Analysis

-The following notebook performs analyses of `pyxis` results to HOMER's `findMotifsGenome.pl`, generating visualizations comparing results, runtimes, and sequence logos.
+The following notebook performs analyses of `pyxis` results to HOMER's `findMotifsGenome.pl`, such as through generating visualizations to compare results, runtimes, and sequence logos.

 Note: As mentioned in `BenchmarkPyxis.ipynb`, the reference genome `hg19.fa` required for running commands with the ISL1 dataset is not included in the `pyxis` repository due to its large size.